feelixs/cli/README.md

    -input, -i            Input filename or comma separated list of file names -install              Saves the current command into the aicapture.json file -keyFile, -f          The keyfile to use.
 By default
-                         it looks for ~/SSOT.me/ssotme.key.
+                         it looks for ~/.aicapture/aicapture.key.
    -listSettings, -ls    List of project settings -output, -o           Output filename
    -parameters, -p       A list of parameters -preserveZFS, -rz     Determines if the input should be preserved.
-   -removeSetting, -rs   REmoves a setting from the ssotme project -runAs, -ra           Run as this user (look for this user's key file) -secret, -k           The secret associated with that email address -skipClean, -sc       Don't clean the output before cooking -uninstall            Removes the current command
+   -removeSetting, -rs   REmoves a setting from the aicapture project -runAs, -ra           Run as this user (look for this user's key file) -secret, -k           The secret associated with that email address -skipClean, -sc       Don't clean the output before cooking -uninstall            Removes the current command
-                         from the SSoTme project file -waitTimeout, -w      The amount of time to wait for the command to continue
+                         from the AICapture project file -waitTimeout, -w      The amount of time to wait for the command to continue
 ```